Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/pt-PT/maintain-guides-secure-validator.md

 ## Key Management

-See the [AXIASolar Keys guide](https://solar.wiki.axiacoin.network/en/latest/axiasolar/learn/keys/) for more information on keys.
+See the [AXIA Keys guide](https://solar.wiki.AXIA.network/en/latest/AXIA/learn/keys/) for more information on keys.
 The keys that are of primary concern for validator infrastructure are the Session keys.
-These keys sign messages related to consensus and parachains.
+These keys sign messages related to consensus and allychains.
 Although Session keys are _not_ account keys and therefore cannot transfer funds, an attacker could use them to commit slashable behavior.

 Session keys are generated inside the node via RPC call.
-See the [AXIALunar guide](https://solar.wiki.axiacoin.network/docs/en/maintain-guides-how-to-validate-axialunar#set-session-keys) for instructions on setting Session keys.
+See the [AXIALunar guide](https://solar.wiki.AXIA.network/docs/en/maintain-guides-how-to-validate-axialunar#set-session-keys) for instructions on setting Session keys.
 These should be generated and kept within your client.
 When you generate new Session keys, you must submit an extrinsic (a Session certificate) from your Controller key telling the chain your new Session keys.

 > **NOTE:** Session keys can also be generated outside the client and inserted into the client's keystore via RPC.
 For most users, we recommend using the key generation functionality within the client.

 ### Signing Outside the Client

-In the future, AXIASolar will support signing payloads outside the client so that keys can be stored on another device, e.g. a hardware security module (HSM) or secure enclave.
+In the future, AXIA will support signing payloads outside the client so that keys can be stored on another device, e.g. a hardware security module (HSM) or secure enclave.
 For the time being, however, Session key signatures are performed within the client.

 > **NOTE:** HSMs are not a panacea.
 They do not incorporate any logic and will just sign and return whatever payload they receive.
 Therefore, an attacker who gains access to your validator node could still commit slashable behavior.